White pine planting and care - Tending white pine

 Deer browsing of side branches is usually not detrimental to the health and survival of young white pine.

 Bud-capping should be done in the fall before snow covers the ground.
-Trees can grow up through the paper during the next growing season, so bud caps do not need removal.
-Reapply bud caps every year until the tree is at least four feet tall and out of easy reach of deer.
+Trees can grow through the paper during the next growing season, so bud caps do not need removal.
+Reapply bud caps yearly until the tree is at least four feet tall and out of the reach of deer.

 Bud Capping Demonstration